-If the admission price is economically taxing, FREE ADMISSION to the Festival may be arranged by becoming a PRIDE VOLUNTEER and volunteering a minimum of 4 hours. – OUR 2015 FESTIVAL VOLUNTEER APPLICATION WILL CLOSE 3/13/15.
+If the admission price is economically taxing, FREE ADMISSION to the Festival may be arranged by becoming a PRIDE VOLUNTEER and volunteering a minimum of 4 hours. – OUR 2015 FESTIVAL VOLUNTEER APPLICATION IS NOW CLOSED.

 The 2015 Festival Volunteer Application has closed.
 Please check back in Late July for our Rainbows Festival Volunteer Application.